About the course

 Teaching is a very rewarding but demanding job and as such we are looking for trainees who are resilient, committed, reflective and prepared to embrace all aspects of school life.

-You will need to pass an enhanced DBS check prior to starting the course.
-This will be completed after an offer of a place has been accepted.
+You must pass enhanced DBS check prior to starting the course.
+This is completed after an offer has been accepted.

 About the training provider

-We have a strong record in training teachers; last year 94% of our trainees completed the year as ‘good’ or ‘outstanding’ teachers and all gained employment to start in September.
-Many of our trainees have secured employment in the local area, with 59% undertaking their NQT year at an Alliance school (2018/19).
+We have a strong record in training teachers; last year 100% of our trainees completed the year as ‘good’ or ‘outstanding’ teachers with high levels of employment and around 1/3rd securing employment across the trust.

 You would spend most of the programme in a main placement school, where you gradually take on classes, supported by an experienced mentor and the school coordinator.
-You are also allocated a Subject Specialist Expert, who leads sessions on the best approaches to teaching your subject.
+You are given membership to your subject professional association and also allocated a Subject Specialist Expert, who leads sessions on the best approaches to teaching your subject.
 The weekly training day alternates between the university and alliance hub base at Long Eaton; the perfect blend of academic rigour and practical classroom practice.

 For more information, please visit our website Northworthy Trust Teacher Training